CaptionFormer: Unified Segmentation, Tracking, and Captioning for Spatio-Temporal Objects: Additional details

-\textbf{VidSTG}\citep{zhang2020does} is a spatio-temporal video grounding dataset, containing $6,924$ videos with $44,808$ exhaustive trajectories annotations over $80$ categories, as well as object sentence descriptions (for some objects and some timestamps only), which serve as queries for grounding. \citet{zhou2023dense} repurposed the dataset for DVOC by using queries as captions, and by excluding annotations without captions during evaluation.
+\textbf{LV-VIS} \citep{Wang_2023_ICCV} is a recent large-vocabulary video instance segmentation (VIS) benchmark.
+It comprises $4,828$ videos with over $26$k video segmentation masks from 1,196 object categories, with an average of over $5.4$ objects per video.
+The data is split into a training set of $3,076$ videos and $16$k video-level annotations, a validation set of $837$ videos and $3.7$k annotations, and a test set with $908$ videos.\\ \textbf{\idata{}} and \textbf{\vdata{}} denote our extensions of LVIS and LV-VIS (see Section \ref{sec:datagen}). \idata{} extends LVIS with a total of $1,488,354$ synthetic captions, including $1,244,271$ training annotations and $244,083$ validation annotations. \vdata{} includes a total of $19,717$ synthetic captions for $16,017$ training and $3,700$ validation annotations.
+Note that in the absence of annotations on the test sets of LVIS and LV-VIS, we only extend the training and validation sets with captions, and use the validation set for evaluation. \\ \textbf{VidSTG}\citep{zhang2020does} is a spatio-temporal video grounding dataset, containing $6,924$ videos with $44,808$ exhaustive trajectories annotations over $80$ categories, as well as object sentence descriptions (for some objects and some timestamps only), which serve as queries for grounding. \citet{zhou2023dense} repurposed the dataset for DVOC by using queries as captions, and by excluding annotations without captions during evaluation.
 Following \citet{zhou2023dense}, we sample 200 frames uniformly across each video for both training and evaluation.
 Overall, the repurposed VidSTG training set counts $28,275$ object trajectories, with $15,182$ object captions.
-The validation set, used for DVOC evaluation, includes $602$ videos with $1,644$ captions.

-\textbf{Video Localized Narratives (VLN)} extends existing datasets with "narrations of actors actions" in videos.
-We use the subset from the UVO dataset, which contains 3 sparsely annotated frames with non exhaustive captions for a total of $5,136$ training and $2,451$ validation videos.

-\textbf{BenSMOT} contains manually collected annotations of bounding box trajectories and associated captions, focusing exclusively on humans in videos.
+The validation set, used for DVOC evaluation, includes $602$ videos with $1,644$ captions. \\ \textbf{Video Localized Narratives (VLN)} extends existing datasets with "narrations of actors actions" in videos.
+We use the subset from the UVO dataset, which contains 3 sparsely annotated frames with non exhaustive captions for a total of $5,136$ training and $2,451$ validation videos. \\ \textbf{BenSMOT} contains manually collected annotations of bounding box trajectories and associated captions, focusing exclusively on humans in videos.
 It includes an average of $2.2$ instances per video, and counts $2,284$ videos for training and $1,008$ for evaluation.

-\subsubsection{More Implementation details}
+\subsection{More Implementation details}

 The visual backbone is initialized with weights pretrained on ImageNet-21K \cite{deng2009imagenet} following OVFormer \cite{fang2024unified}, and the Mask2Former \cite{Cheng_2022_CVPR} weights are trained from scratch.
 The OVFormer classifier uses a frozen CLIP ViT-B/32 \cite{radford2021learning} encoder.
 The captioning head is initialized with weights from BLIP-2 \cite{li2023blip} with frozen LLM OPT-2.7B \cite{zhang2022opt} following Chouduri et al. \cite{choudhuriow}.